Using and Understanding Industry Words: The Model Glossary

-Alternative Model – Models who do not conform to the mainstream ideals of beauty & fashion.
+Alternative Model – Models who do not conform to the mainstream ideals of fashion & beauty.
 Maybe tattooed, pierced or have unique hairstyles or all of the above.

 Aspiring Model- A person who ambitiously aims to become a model.

 Audition – A sample performance for an opportunity in employment, education, or competition.
-Used amoungst talent including actors, musicians, and performers
+Used amongst talent including actors, musicians, and performers.

 Beauty Shot – A portrait or image of a model from the bust or shoulders up emphasizing on beauty.

-Behind-the-Scenes (bts) – An area that isn’t seen in final images or production.
-This is an also an area where the models and crew prepare.
+Behind-the-Scenes (BTS) – An area that isn’t seen in final images or production.
+This is also an area where the models and production team prepare.

 Body Shot- A full-length image of a model emphasizing on the model’s body.

-Book – Also known as a portfolio.
+Book – Referred to as a model portfolio.
 See Portfolio

-Booker – Manage the professional career of models, assuring that they find castings that match their specific looks, while also meeting the requests of various clients. (eHow)
+Booker – Interchangeable with an Agent.
+A person who manages the professional career of models, assuring they find opportunities that match each demographic, while also meeting the requests of various clients.

 Booking – A term used synonymously with “a job that has been offered to the model and accepted.

-Boutique Agency – Is the same as an agency but represents a smaller and a select number of models.
+Boutique Agency – A smaller agency that represents a select number of models.

-Call-time – The time that models have to be on set and ready to work.
+Call-Time – A set time that models have to be on set and ready to work.

-Catwalk – A term used to describe a fashion runway.
+Catwalk – Referred to as a fashion runway

 Commercial Look – An appearance that appeals to a wide variety of people and consumers.